John Brown University: Volleyball

 The JBU women's volleyball team competes in the Sooner Athletic Conference(NAIA) under longtime head coach Ken Carver, playing home matches at Bill George Arena.

 In 2022, the Golden Eagles posted a 22–10 overall record (14–6 in SAC play), finishing third in the conference standings and earning the program's first-ever bid to the NAIA National Tournament following a five-set quarterfinal victory over Oklahoma City University.

 The team has also made multiple NAIA National Tournament appearances, including a program-best run to the Round of 16 in 2018, and continues to draw strong student support at home matches.

-Cross Country & Track & Field
+Cross country & track & field

-Cross Country competes in SAC Championships and regional meets.
+Cross country competes in SAC Championships and regional meets.

-Track & Field was reinstated in 2018.
+Track & field was reinstated in 2018.
 In April 2025, the women's team captured their first-ever SAC Outdoor Championship at Karen Cramer Stadium, edging Oklahoma City by a single point (109–108), and Coach Peter Cunningham was named SAC Women's Outdoor Coach of the Year.

 Esports

 JBU announced the addition of varsity esports on November 9, 2022, launching in Fall 2023.
-The program evolved from a club begun in spring 2021 and joins NACE and the National Esports Collegiate Conference.
-Teams compete in titles like Rocket League, Overwatch, League of Legends, Super Smash Bros, and chess.
+The program evolved from a club begun in spring 2021 and competes in the ECAC and the National Esports Collegiate Conference.
+Teams compete in titles like Rocket League, Overwatch, League of Legends, Super Smash Bros., and chess.

 The Bynum Theater was converted in fall 2023 into a 20-station esports arena with Alienware PCs, Switch consoles, broadcast equipment, and seating for spectators.